SemanticSimilarityGuard¶

 - Context blindness: Similar phrasing in legitimate contexts may trigger false positives.

-- Model size: MiniLM requires ~500MB memory at runtime.
+- Model size: The embedding model requires memory at runtime.

 For novel attack detection, combine with MLClassifierGuard.